-Radical feminism, as the name entails, has a more radical stance on the inequality between men and women.
+Radical feminism, as the name entails, has a more radical stance.
 A radical feminist would argue that the favoring of men over women in modern society can not be quickly fixed due to the long rooted mindset of male superiority that has plagued the human race since the beginning of time.
-With that said, and in contrast to liberal feminism, a radical feminist would argue that a widespread social revolution on behalf of women can be conquered through the liberation of all women.
-In order to accomplish this goal, a fundamental change in values will need to be set in motion.
-Women will need to be given equal respect and credit for their traditional role in the home as men are given for their role in the public realm as government officials and professionals of society.
-Put more simply, women should not need to change their traditional role to that of a man’s in order to achieve equality, but should instead be valued for the roles that they do traditionally hold.
+With that said, and in contrast to liberal feminism, a radical feminist would argue for a widespread social revolution on behalf of women.
+To accomplish this, a fundamental change in values is needed.
+Women will need to be given equal respect and credit for their traditional role in the home as men are given for their role in the public realm as government officials and professionals of society, or else that tradiional role somehow needs to be abolished.
+Women should not need to change their traditional role to that of a man’s, however, but should instead be valued equally for the roles that they do traditionally hold.

 In conclusion, the main difference between the two competing views on feminism is the method of which the equality of women is accomplished.
 For liberal feminists, equality is achieved by simply advocating the equality of men and women in society.
-Radical feminism, on the other hand, seems to aim at changing the negative connotation of a woman’s role in society into a more positive and accepting connotation, thus making the roles of men and women equal in the human mind.
+Radical feminism, on the other hand, seems to aim at changing the negative connotation of a woman’s role in society into a more positive and accepting connotation, thus making the roles of men and women equal.
 Both methods will result in a similar end product, the difference being the paths taken to get to that final goal of equality among the sexes.